Maia-Everett/lintian.eu/_posts/2024-10-06-warcraft-retrospective-38.md

 Compared to Acts 1 and 2, Act 3 is very, very short.
 I wonder if it's because they ran out of budget or ideas, or it was planned like this all along.
 And frankly, I'm not sure Act 3 was even needed.

 In the traditional [three-act structure](https://en.wikipedia.org/wiki/Three-act_structure), the protagonists usually suffer a setback at the climax of Act 2, which they must then work to overcome in Act 3.
-It is difficult, however, to translate into video game format, where it is assumed that the player characters always win every encounter the game throws at them; after all, if they lost, it would be game over.
+This is difficult, however, to translate into video game format, where it is assumed that the player characters always win every encounter the game throws at them; after all, if they lost, it would be game over.
 A game where the protagonists never suffer setbacks is narratively unsatisfying; a game where the player wins an encounter only to have that victory [undone in a cutscene](https://tvtropes.org/pmwiki/pmwiki.php/Main/StoryOverwrite) is unsatisfying gameplay-wise.
 Knowing how to achieve the delicate balance between gameplay needs and story needs is part of the skill involved in writing a truly great video game.

-Narratively speaking, we have already answered the question of "Are we stronger than Admiral Proudmoore?"" at the climax of Act 2 by wrecking his base at Tidefury Cove, where he himself was present.
+Narratively speaking, we have already answered the question of "Are we stronger than Admiral Proudmoore?" at the climax of Act 2 by wrecking his base at Tidefury Cove, where he himself was present.
 Act 3 is thus entirely dedicated to defeating a guy we've already defeated, only for good this time.
-Maybe it would have been better to cut the Tidefury Cove quest entirely and instead transition from rallying allies straight to the siege of Theramore --- which then could just be folded into Act 2 instead of making a separate, short Act 3.
+Maybe it would have been better to cut the Tidefury Cove quest entirely and instead transition from rallying allies straight to the siege of Theramore --- which then could have been simply folded into Act 2 instead of making a separate, short Act 3.

 {% figure [caption:"DEATH! --- from the [power of the Horde](https://warcraft.wiki.gg/wiki/Power_of_the_Horde)!"] %}
 ![A Blaze of Glory](/assets/wr/20241005154923_1.jpg)